Measurement Conversions for Cooking

 How to Measure

-While many recipes are perfectly good with a pinch of this or that, most recipes, especially in baking, require precise measurements.
-Here are a few simples measuring tips to always keep in mind.
+While many recipes work perfectly well with a pinch of this or that, most recipes, especially in baking, require precise measurements.
+Here are a few simple measuring tips to always keep in mind.

 - Use dry measuring cups for dry ingredients.